believeinlain/believeinlain.github.io/essays/volunteer-ally.md

 ## Code Reviews

 Early on in the semester, we were assigned formal code reviews, where were tasked with selecting 2 files in the project, and each member would review the style of the code against provided review guidelines.
+Early in development, there was not substantial code to review, the the exercise was not fruitful.
+Code reviews would have been more useful later on, and would have been even more useful if every new pull request was reviewed before merging with the main branch - maybe not every member review every feature, but at least every feature should be reviewed by someone.
+If we had assigned a tech lead, code reviews would have been a suitable task for them.

 ## Testing